The Downfalls of Teeth as Tools

 We’ve all been there: trying to open a package, a bottle, or even rip a piece of tape without scissors.
-Using our teeth as tools can be tempting, but doing so can lead to serious dental problems.
+Using our teeth as tools can be tempting, but doing so can cause serious dental problems.
 Knowing the pitfalls of using your teeth as tools can make you think twice.

 Teeth are Not Tools